AniCrafter: Customizing Realistic Human-Centric Animation via Avatar-Background Conditioning in Video Diffusion Models: Experiments

 \subsection{Cross Character-Background Evaluation}

-We first evaluate our method on cross character-background samples, where we animate 10 novel character images using 20 different dynamic background videos based on given motion sequences.
-The background videos are sourced from the test set of our filtered HumanVid dataset.
-Since no ground-truth videos are available, we conduct a user study and extensive qualitative evaluations on the generated results.
-Specifically, we ask volunteers to rate the results on a scale of 1 to 5 (higher is better) based on: 1) identity (ID) preservation, 2) body structure consistency, and 3) overall visual quality.
+The proposed method is evaluated on cross character–background samples, where 10 in-the-wild character images are animated using 20 different dynamic background videos following given motion sequences.
+Since ground-truth videos are unavailable, a user study and extensive qualitative evaluations are conducted.
+Volunteers are asked to rate the generated videos on a scale of 1 to 5 (higher is better) based on four criteria: (1) identity preservation, (2) body structure, (3) secondary motion dynamics, and (4) overall quality.

-We compare our method with HumanVid~\cite{wang2024humanvid} [NeurIPS'24], which incorporates both background dynamics and character animation by embedding camera extrinsic parameters and DWPose sequences into the diffusion model.
-For HumanVid~\cite{wang2024humanvid}, we manually composite the parsed character image with the background to create the reference image input.
-The user study results are presented in Tab.~\ref{tab:user_study}, and qualitative comparisons are shown in Fig.~\ref{fig:cross}, Fig.~\ref{fig:cross_extend}, and the supplementary video demo.

-Compared to HumanVid, our method achieves better ID preservation, more stable body structures, and fewer artifacts.
-The video demo further demonstrates that our approach generates more realistic motion dynamics for both the human body and loose garments.
-The user study confirms that volunteers consistently prefer our method across all evaluated aspects.
+Comparisons are made with HumanVid~\cite{wang2024humanvid} [NeurIPS'24], MIMO \cite{men2024mimo} [CVPR'25], and VACE~\cite{vace} [ICCV'25], considering both background dynamics and character animation.
+For HumanVid~\cite{wang2024humanvid}, the parsed character image is manually composited with the background to form the reference input.
+For MIMO~\cite{men2024mimo} and VACE~\cite{vace}, the official data processing pipelines are followed to produce the animation results.
+The user study outcomes are reported in Table~\ref{tab:user_study}, and qualitative comparisons are shown in Fig.~\ref{fig:cross}.
+Compared with HumanVid, MIMO, and VACE, the proposed method achieves superior ID preservation, improved structural stability, and fewer visual artifacts.
+The accompanying video further illustrates that the method produces more realistic motion dynamics for both the human body and non-rigid elements, such as loose garments.
+The user study results confirm that participants consistently favor the proposed approach across all evaluation aspects.